Lizard Island Guide

 Leaving Jiigurru Behind

-Every time I leave Lizard Island, there’s this bittersweet feeling that I just can’t shake.
-That remote reef line-up on the horizon has a way of getting under your skin, making you want to linger a bit longer.
-I’ve had plenty of conversations with fellow travellers on Great Barrier Reef Tours and no matter where they are in the trip, the end of the charter often feels a bit like a parting of the ways, with us all looking out at Jiigurru and swapping stories – and the more we talk, the more we seem to agree – that place leaves a mark that stays with you even after the plane has long since disappeared on the horizon.
+Every time I leave Lizard Island, there is a bittersweet feeling that I cannot quite shake.
+That remote reef line on the horizon has a way of getting under your skin and making you want to stay a little longer.
+I have spoken with fellow travellers on Great Barrier Reef tours, and the end of the charter often feels like a parting of the ways, with everyone looking back towards Jiigurru and sharing stories.

 FAQ